Algorithmic Randomness and Probabilistic Laws: Introduction

-One might get a tighter fit between probabilistic laws and empirical evidence by appealing to a stronger conception of probability and a correspondingly stronger variety of probabilistic laws.
-Consider the law $L^{\star}$: \begin{description} \item[$L^{\star}$:] The $\omega$-sequence of coin tosses $\langle r_1, r_2, \ldots \rangle$ is \emph{random} with unbiased relative frequencies of heads and tails. \end{description} Here being \emph{random} or not is a property of the full $\omega$-sequence.
+One might get a tighter fit between probabilistic laws and empirical evidence by appealing to a stronger conception of probabilistic laws, one more closer aligned with the epistemic situation presented by deterministic laws.
+To this end, consider the law $L^{\star}$: \begin{description} \item[$L^{\star}$:] The $\omega$-sequence of coin tosses $\langle r_1, r_2, \ldots \rangle$ is \emph{random} with unbiased relative frequencies of heads and tails. \end{description} Here being \emph{random} is a property of the $\omega$-sequence.
 It remains then to say what it might mean for a sequence to be random.

 The notions of randomness we will consider here are algorithmic.
-They are defined in terms of statistical tests that determine whether a full $\omega$-sequence exhibits any specifiable pattern.
-What matters at present is that each sequence will either pass or fail the test for being random.
+They are defined in terms of statistical tests that determine whether an $\omega$-sequence exhibits an \x{effectively} specifiable pattern.
+What matters at present is that each sequence will either pass or fail a particular test for being random.

 While $L$ is compatible with all $\omega$-sequences of results, $L^{\star}$ is not.
 Let $\Omega^{L^{\star}}$ be the set of all worlds that accord with the law $L^{\star}$.
 All worlds in $\Omega^{L^{\star}}$ exhibit the random unbiased sequences stipulated by $L^{\star}$ and hence, unlike $\Omega^{L}$, is a proper subset of the set of all possible $\omega$-sequences.
-Specifically, $\Omega^{L^{\star}}$ contains no \emph{maverick worlds}, worlds where the results exhibit a specifiable pattern or fail to exhibit the right relative frequencies or fail to exhibit any relative frequencies at all.
+Specifically, $\Omega^{L^{\star}}$ contains no maverick worlds where the results exhibit an \x{effectively} specifiable pattern or fail to exhibit the right relative frequencies or fail to exhibit any relative frequencies at all.
 (See Figure 1.)